 Starting Point: Morning Hiking in Rocky Knob

 Drive along the parkway North of the Meadows of Dan Village and you will find the Rocky Knob Recreation Area.
 Here there are three hiking trails ranging from easy to difficult.
 The most challenging is the Rock Castle Gorge National Recreation Trail, a 10.4-mile loop offering intense elevations, meadow strolls, steep descents, historical hideaways, abundant wildlife and even a waterfall.
 The second is the Black Ridge Tail, a moderate 3-mile loop with its own historical ruins and creeks.
 The third is The Rocky Knob Trail, an easy 2.3 mile out and back trail with a shelter at the top offering a stunning view.
-The Rocky Knob Visitors Center is open Friday through Monday from 10 AM until 5 PM for area information and assistance.
+The Rocky Knob Visitors Center offers area information and assistance.

 Breakfast at Mabry Mill